deepakcdo/JetFuelExecute/README.md

     }
 ```

 Now lets look at step 2.
 Calling a function.
-This is even easier than publoshing the function.
+This is even easier than publishing the function.
 You simply call the excuteFunction with the function name, parameters and FunctionResponse listener

 ```java
             // Create amps connection